Royal Malaysia Police: Traffic Branch

 Problems in Malaysia began in the late 1920s when motorised vehicles began to hover on the road that used to be covered only by bicycle, tricycle, rickshaw and bullock carts.
 This situation creates a new task for the police forces, which is to maintain and control the traffic.
 In 1928 and 1929, the traffic branch was established in big cities, which is Kuala Lumpur, Ipoh and Seremban.
-Singapore, which at that time was part of Strait States have set up traffic branch earlier, which is in 1918.
+Singapore, which at that time was part of Straits Settlements have set up traffic branch earlier, which is in 1918.
 In other cities, the task of controlling the traffic falls on regular general duty policemen.

 Because of the increasingly serious traffic problems due to the addition of vehicles, the traffic branch was set up in each state and other big cities gradually.
 In 1976, the central traffic branch was set up at the Bukit Aman.
 It is responsible for reviewing, designing and conducting research on traffic branch enforcement, training, engineering, records management and traffic law.
 In 2016, Traffic Branch was officially independent from Internal Security and Public Order Department.